 What Is Extrinsic Motivation?

-Extrinsic motivation arises from influences, incentives, or forces outside of us.
-Additionally, people may be extrinsically motivated to engage in an activity even if it is not enjoyable.
-An individual engages in extrinsic motivation because he or she expects to get something or some outcome in the future (e.g., money, praise, a promotion).
+Someone will engage in extrinsic motivation because he or she expects to get something or some outcome in the future (e.g., money, praise, a promotion).
 Additionally, a person may be extrinsically motivated to avoid some bad outcome or something unpleasant happening (e.g., losing a job, illness, criticism).

 Examples of Extrinsic Motivation

 Extrinsic motivation can also involve intangible rewards or punishments.
 For example, a person may work hard in order to get recognition or respect from their boss or spend time with their family to receive praise or gain their approval.
-Further a person may engage in an activity to avoid an intangible punishment such as being shamed or embarrassed.
+Further, a person may engage in an activity to avoid an intangible punishment such as being shamed or embarrassed.
 For instance, a person may reduce their alcohol intake to decrease being shamed by their family.

-Intrinsic vs. Extrinsic Motivation: Key Differences
+Intrinsic Vs. Extrinsic Motivation: Key Differences

-For example, when children play and learn because they eager, curious, and want to learn about their environments, they are intrinsically motivated.2 Alternatively, extrinsic motivation involves pursuing an activity or goal because it leads to an external reward or avoids a punishment.
+Intrinsic motivation involves engaging in an activity because it inherently brings a subjective experience of inner satisfaction, joy, or purpose without any expectation of an external reward.
+For example, when children play and learn because they are eager, curious, and want to learn about their environments, they are intrinsically motivated.2 Alternatively, extrinsic motivation involves pursuing an activity or goal because it leads to an external reward or avoids a punishment.

 Additionally, extrinsic motivation may involve engaging in activity that is enjoyable, but may also involve engaging in an activity that is not enjoyable to obtain some desirable future outcome or avoid some negative consequence.
 Alternatively, intrinsic motivation usually involves engaging in an activity because that activity is enjoyable or meaningful.